Breeding, Training and Sales

 BREEDING REGIONS AND NUMBER OF FARMS

 Breeding regions are located from the island of Hokkaido up north to the island of Kyushu in the south.
 Traditional breeding areas include Tokachi, Hidaka and Iburi in Hokkaido and Aomori, Iwate, Miyagi, Fukushima, Tochigi, Chiba, Miyazaki and Kagoshima prefectures throughout the rest of Japan.

-As of 2016, there were 875 farms with thoroughbred broodmares stabled.
-The Hidaka area of Hokkaido is home to the most at 735.
-If the Tokachi and Iburi areas are included, Hokkaido’s total comes to 797, which accounts for some 90% of the nationwide total.
+As of 2018, there were 836 farms with thoroughbred broodmares stabled.
+The Hidaka area of Hokkaido is home to the most at 704.
+If the Tokachi and Iburi areas are included, Hokkaido's total comes to 762, which accounts for 91% of the nationwide total.

 Breeding is expanding in Hokkaido, which has a cool, dry climate and plenty of space, while the industry has been shrinking in areas near tracks and in warm, humid Kyushu.
 The emphasis in these areas has turned to training.

-if we look at the number of broodmares in Japan, the figures reached a peak of about 15,287 in 1991.
+If we look at the number of broodmares in Japan, the figures reached a peak of about 15,287 in 1991.
 These figures fell to 12,000 and remained around that level until 2003.
-The numbers began to gradually decrease from that point up until 2014, when the actual number of broodmares reached 9,253, and slightly increased since then to 9,483 in 2016.
+The numbers began to gradually decrease from that point up until 2014, when the actual number of broodmares reached 9,253, and slightly increased since then to 9,870 in 2018.

 2. Breaking and Training